Cobordisms of sutured manifolds and the functoriality of link Floer homology: Abstract

 \section{Abstract}

-We introduce a natural notion of cobordism between sutured manifolds.
-Then we construct a map on sutured Floer homology, induced by cobordisms between balanced sutured manifolds.
-This map is a common generalization of the hat version of the cobordism map in Heegaard-Floer theory, and the contact gluing map recently defined by Honda, Kazez, and Mati\'c.
-We show that $SFH,$ together with the above cobordism maps, form a type of TQFT in the sense of Atiyah.
-As a special case, our theory gives rise to a map on link Floer homology, induced by decorated link cobordisms.
+It has been a central open problem in Heegaard Floer theory whether cobordisms of links induce homomorphisms on the associated link Floer homology groups.
+We provide an affirmative answer by introducing a natural notion of cobordism between sutured manifolds, and showing that such a cobordism induces a map on sutured Floer homology.
+This map is a common generalization of the hat version of the closed 3-manifold cobordism map in Heegaard Floer theory, and the contact gluing map defined by Honda, Kazez, and Mati\'c.
+We show that sutured Floer homology, together with the above cobordism maps, forms a type of TQFT in the sense of Atiyah.
+Applied to the sutured manifold cobordism complementary to a decorated link cobordism, our theory gives rise to the desired map on link Floer homology.
+Hence, link Floer homology is a categorification of the multi-variable Alexander polynomial.
+We outline an alternative definition of the contact gluing map using only the contact element and handle maps.
+Finally, we show that a Weinstein sutured manifold cobordism preserves the contact element.